MelihGulum/Facial-Emotion-Recognition/README.md

 pip install -r requirements.txt
 ```

-3. Now you can run app.py.
+3. Now you can run FER_video.py or FER_image.py.
 But if you want you can run .ipynb and you can build your own model.
 It is up to you.